Developing pupils’ speaking and listening skills is vital for their development and underpins their learning across the whole curriculum.

 English lessons across the whole school are planned in interesting and engaging ways through the use of high-quality texts (including picture books) and film clips.
 Writing skills are explicitly taught and then practised through weekly writing opportunities, covering a wide range of subjects and genres.

 The teaching of grammar and punctuation is a strong focus and is embedded within English lessons.
-Spelling is taught explicitly though the use of Read, Write, Inc phonics and our Key Stage 2 Spelling program which builds strongly on the pupil’s phonic knowledge from Key Stage 1, developing their understanding of word structure.
+Spelling is taught explicitly though the use of Read, Write, Inc phonics and our Key Stage 2 Spelling programme which builds strongly on the pupil’s phonic knowledge from Key Stage 1, developing their understanding of word structure.

 The skills that pupils learn in English lessons are developed and applied across the curriculum.
 Pupils are expected to use their knowledge of genres, text features, grammar, punctuation and spelling when writing in any lesson.
 Writing in different subjects provides a real-life purpose for their writing in order to engage and enthuse.